lhoang64/DarkDarkGo/mgmt/design_doc.md

     ]
     ```
 - When Crawler receives these, it sends back seeds' stats where it updates states
 of seeds.
-It can also update seed stats frequently for MGMT.
+It can also update seed stats frequently for MGMT with `/update_seed_stats`
-    `/update_seed_stats`
     ```
     [
        {